build-your-own-internet/byoi/chapters/004-lrg-internetwork/README.md

 way to send the packet to its destination.
 The internet, as we know today, is not possible without numerous routers facilitating the requests.

+### IP Masquerade

+If you checked the docker-compose file that generates the machines and networks for our internetwork, you probably saw that each network definition included a `com.docker.network.bridge.enable_ip_masquerade: 'false'`.
+We discovered in trying to build out our initial internetwork that docker uses a default router to communicate between networks.
+This default router was intercepting packets that we were attempting to send between networks.
+This is intended behavior for docker!
+In most cases when you're using docker, you don't want to have to setup all the network configurations!
+But... in our case... we WANT to be able to configure out network at a minute level.
+Sooo... adding that `enable_ip_masquerade: false` line removes the default router on the network.

+If you'd like to see the notes from our investigation, checkout [docker-routing-pitfalls.md](../appendix/docker-routing-pitfalls.md).
+Disclaimer: these notes are not the refined and beauteous things you are witnessing in the chapters.
+These are notes.
+But they do demonstrate our discovery process for identifying the problem.

 ### How to read an IP address; i.e. octets and subnets

 This requires a long and detailed description to really understand.
 For the sake of keeping this document brief, we've moved the explanation for this to [prefixes-and-subnet-masks.md](../appendix/prefixes-and-subnet-masks.md) in the appendix.
 Please read that document and come back here when you feel confident you have a basic understanding of what it contains!